sivakumarkumaravelu/dentalapplication/README.md

 # Dental application using REST (Spring Boot + REST)
 Dental appointment application using Spring Boot + REST

+Data is saved in memory in Maps.
+Can be easily modified to accomodate DB.

 $ git clone https://github.com/sivakumarkumaravelu/dentalapplication.git

 $ cd dentalapplication